Alkanes physical properties header image

 decane C10H22 174 -30 liquid

-The large rthe alkane molecule the higher will be its melting and boiling points.
+The larger the alkane molecule, the higher its melting and boiling points.

 Explaining the trends in melting and boiling points

-The larger the alkane molecule the larger it's molecular mass and the more intermolecular bonding there is between different molecules; so its boiling and melting points both increase.
+The larger the alkane molecule the larger its molecular mass will be and the more intermolecular bonding there is between different molecules, so its boiling and melting points both increase.
 This is outlined in the diagram below; where the two alkane molecules ethane and butane are shown.
-Butane being a larger molecule than ethane has more intermolecular bonding present between different butane molecules.
+Butane being a larger molecule than ethane has more intermolecular bonding between different butane molecules.
+Stronger intermolecular forces make it harder for molecules to slide past each other, so the liquid becomes more viscous.

 Comparison of strength of intermolecular bonding between different molecules.

-The general trends is similar for the melting points, the first 4 alkanes are all gases at room temperature while the larger alkane molecules from pentane (C5H12) to hexadecane (C16H34) are all liquids at room temperature.
-The viscosity of the alkane liquids also changes with chain length; the shorter the chain length the more runny and the more easily it flows, that is it is less viscous.
-The longer the carbon chain the more viscous and thick is the liquid alkane.
+The general trend is similar for the melting points.
+The first 4 alkanes are all gases at room temperature while the larger alkane molecules from pentane (C5H12) to hexadecane (C16H34) are all liquids at room temperature.
+The viscosity of the alkane liquids also changes with chain length; the shorter the chain the more runny and the more easily it flows, that is it is less viscous.
+The longer the carbon chain the more viscous (thicker) the liquid alkane becomes.

 Volatile substances

 A volatile substance is one that evaporates easily.
-The smaller the alkane molecule the lower will be its boiling point and being a small molecule will mean there is only a small amount of intermolecular bonding present, this means it will require only a small amount of energy to remove particles from the liquid state to the gaseous state.
-These small molecules will be volatile substances and will evaporate easily.
+The smaller the alkane molecule the lower its boiling point tends to be.
+Small molecules will also have less intermolecular bonding, so it will require less energy to remove particles from the liquid state to the gaseous state.
+These small molecules are therefore more volatile and evaporate more easily.
 This is outlined in the image below:

 Explanation of the term volatile with examples of volatile and non-volatile liquids.

-Alkanes which are liquids at room temperature and which contain small molecules will be runny; that is not particularly viscous, they will be volatile and evaporate easily.
-As the size of the alkane molecules increase then there will be more intermolecular bonding between the molecules and this along with their increase in mass will result in an increase in their viscosity and volatility.
+Alkanes which are liquids at room temperature and which contain small molecules will be runny and not particularly viscous and they will be volatile, so they will evaporate easily.
+As the size of the alkane molecules increases there is more intermolecular bonding between different molecules, this increases their viscosity and decreases their volatility.

 The flammability of alkanes